Joachimfsb/RapidArt/site/README.md

 The endpoints are defined in the file `internal/handlers/routes.go`.

-Some endpoints are marked with **AUTH** meaning that they require the user to be authenticated (redirects to `/login` if not authenticated), while some are marked **NO AUTH** meaning they require the user to NOT be authenticated (redirects to `/` if they are authenticated).
+Some endpoints are marked with **AUTH** meaning that they require the user to be authenticated (redirects to `/login` if not authenticated), while some are marked **NO AUTH** meaning they do NOT require the user to be authenticated (redirects to `/` if they are authenticated).

 ### Web endpoints
 * **NO AUTH** GET `/login/` - Login page